StreamBit/FOSS-Astro-Heater/README.md

 ### Basic Operation
 Wrap the heater band around your scope, placing the temperature probe inside the band touching the scope body.

 Power on your dew heater by plugging it into a 5V 2A USB source — the screens should illuminate.

+Enable/Disable WiFi using on screen prompts.
+If WiFi is enabled, wait for the ESP32 to connect and then note the displayed IP address.

 After the splash screens, you may select a target temperature with the pot from 0-100°f.

 The heater will being to warm until the temp probe reaches the target temperature.
 Once the temp falls back below the target, the heater will kick on again.